-- Touch and hold one of the top-row keys until a menu appears then select a number or special character. - Touch the Shift key once for a single capital letter.
+- 1. Enter numbers and symbols. - Touch and hold one of the top-row keys until a menu appears then select a number or special character. - Touch the Shift key once for a single capital letter.
 Touch the Shift key twice to lock in uppercase.
-Touch the Shift key a third time to unlock Capslock. - Touch ?123 to switch to the numbers and symbols keyboard. - Touch the =\< key on the numbers and symbols keyboard to view additional symbols.

-To enter special characters, touch and hold a number or symbol key to open a menu of additional symbols.
+Touch the Shift key a third time to unlock Capslock. - Touch ?123 to switch to the numbers and symbols keyboard. - Touch the =\< key on the numbers and symbols keyboard to view additional symbols. - Enter special characters. - Touch and hold a number or symbol key to open a menu of additional symbols.
 A larger version of the key displays briefly over the keyboard.